Václav

 Václav (/cs/) or rarely Vácslav is a Czech male given name.
 It is among the most common Czech names.
-The Latinized form of the name is Wenceslaus and the Polish form of the name is Wacław.
+The Latinised form of the name is Wenceslaus and the Polish form of the name is Wacław.
 The name was derived from the old Czech name Veceslav, meaning 'more famous'.
 Nicknames are Vašek, Vašík, Venca, Venda.

-The Latinized form is used in English for Czech kings and some other early modern notable people.
+The Latinised form is used in English for Czech kings and some other early modern notable people.
 The people listed below are Czech unless otherwise noted.
 Notable people with the name include: